geckods/chessswissprediction/README.md

 A pure Monte Carlo Tree Search (MCTS) system for predicting Swiss chess tournament outcomes based on Elo ratings and tournament history.

+*This project was vibe coded with [Cursor](https://cursor.sh/) - an AI-powered code editor that makes development faster and more intuitive.*

 ## Overview

 This system simulates chess tournaments by: